Fitting a loft light in your loft is an essential step if you are looking to use your loft space for any form of storage.

 If the cable looks larger than this, chances are that it will be 2.5mm twin and earth, which is used for socket circuits.

-You may need to lift any loft insulation to get a clear view of the existing lighting circuit wiring so that you can easily trace it.
-Once you have successfully traced any wires, make sure you replace any insulation that you have moved.
+Loft insulation may need lifting out the way to get a clear view of the existing lighting circuit wiring so it can be easily traced.
+Once found and traced, replace any insulation that’s been moved.

-If you have boarded out your loft then tracing any existing wiring does become a bit of a job.
-You will need to lift some of your loft boarding to be able to access and trace the existing wiring below.
+If the loft is boarded then tracing any existing wiring does become a bit of a job.
+Some boards will need to be lifted to access and trace the existing wiring below.

-With your lighting circuit cable identified, it’s now time to cut into it to get some power for your new loft light.
+With the lighting circuit cable identified, it’s now time to cut into it to get some power for the new loft light.

-Now that you have a little slack cable to play with, snip the cable in half in a suitable place with as much room around it as possible to make working on it as easy as possible.
+Now, with some slack on the cable to play with, the cable is snipped in half in a suitable place with as much room around it as possible to make working on it as easy as possible.

-With your cable cut in half, it’s now time to strip the ends and insert them into your Quickwire splitter box.
+With the cable cut in half, it’s now time to strip the ends and insert them into the Quickwire splitter box.

-To use the Quickwire splitter box correctly there are some fairly strict requirements on how much you will need to strip off of the outer and inner cable sheathing.
+To use the Quickwire splitter box correctly there are some fairly strict requirements on how much needs to be stripped off of the outer and inner cable sheathing.

 To ensure that this is done correctly, Quickwire supply their very own cable strippers that will strip the cable to the exact requirements needed, these are: